basilesimon/bsfr/content/weeknotes/weeknotes-22.md

 ---
 date: "2021-02-26T00:00:00Z"
-published: false
+draft: true
-title: 'Short week, short notes - weeknotes #22'
+title: "Short week, short notes - weeknotes #22"
 ---

 Our nanny broke her toe at the weekend, so we were on our own on Monday, and didn't know about Tuesday until late in the morning, leaving us to contemplate how fragile our ability to do a day's work seems now.

 ---

 Catchup with [Bastien](https://bzg.fr/) about dataviz for RadarTech, and design of the project in general. _"Reach out when you need me to decide something that helps you pick a general direction over another,"_ he said.
 If all my clients could be this helpful!